HeloiseMuller/SCCeeker/README.md

 ## Output description of SCCeeker.sh

 `cat_allX_blast.out` where X is the total number of analyzed assemblies is the blast output.
 `cat_allX_kmer.tsv` where X is the total number of analyzed assemblies is the output of the k-mer approach if the option was activated.

 ## Output description of SCCeeker.R

 `SCCeeker_summary_perRegion.out` summarizes all candidate regions identified in the dataset.
 One assembly can have several candidate regions.
 `SCCeeker_summary_perFile.out` is a summary for each assembly.
-Are reported the presence of a mec gene, the number of candidate regions, the type of cassette if any region could be typed, and the same but reported the type only if it was validated by the k-mer approach
+Are reported the presence of a mec gene, the number of candidate regions, the type of cassette if any region could be typed, and the same but reported the type only if it was validated by the k-mer approach.
-Many intermediate filed can be found in the directory detailed_outputs/ Some figures summarizing the results can be found in the directory Figures/
+Many intermediate filed can be found in the directory detailed_outputs/
+Some figures summarizing the results can be found in the directory Figures/

 ## Content of SCCeeker